Getting PowerShell in Kali Linux container

 Install the Kali repository certificate package

-We will add the RUN Dockerfile command to execute the apt-get install command to install the downloaded package and initiate rm -f to remove the downloaded package file after installation.
+command to install the downloaded package and initiate rm -f

 1